 “All this is happening not because of what we, Russia, are doing.
 This is happening because of what NATO, the U.S. are doing,” Peskov told reporters.

 The NATO announcement came as European Union foreign ministers sought to put on their own fresh display of unity in support of Ukraine, and paper over concerns about divisions on the best way to confront any Russian aggression.

 In a statement, the ministers said the EU has stepped up sanction preparations, and they warned that “any further military aggression by Russia against Ukraine will have massive consequences and severe costs.”

-AP Writer Lorne Cook reported from Brussels, Belgium.
-AP Writers Yuras Karmanau in Kyiv, Ukraine, Dasha Litvinova in Moscow, Geir Moulson in Berlin, Aritz Parra in Madrid, Jill Lawless in London, Lolita C. Baldor and Aamer Madhani in Washington, Mike Corder in The Hague, and Raf Casert in Brussels contributed.
+Associated Press writer Lorne Cook reported from Brussels, Belgium.
+AP writers Yuras Karmanau in Kyiv, Ukraine; Dasha Litvinova in Moscow; Geir Moulson in Berlin; Aritz Parra in Madrid; Jill Lawless in London; Lolita C. Baldor and Aamer Madhani in Washington; Mike Corder in The Hague; and Raf Casert in Brussels contributed to tis report.